crsuzh/SwissRN/content/news/Voices.md

 Diversity is a strength of the SwissRN.
 There will be a chorus of different voices, for example:

 ![Hanno Würbel](./../../img/pic_HannoWuerbel.jpg#floatleft)
-*“Rigorous and reproducible research depends on a healthy research culture.
+*"Rigorous and reproducible research depends on a healthy research culture.
 As the research ecosystem is dynamic and researchers adapt to new incentives, research performance needs to be assessed and refined continuously.
 With the SwissRN we aim to contribute to a healthy research culture and facilitate performance standards that promote rigorous and reproducible research."* &nbsp; **Hanno Würbel, Animal Welfare, University of Bern**

 &nbsp;